anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 # Introduction

-BRSKI {{RFC8995}} is typically used with EST as the enrollment protocol for device certificates emplyoing HTTP over TLS for its message transfer.
+BRSKI {{RFC8995}} is typically used with EST as the enrollment protocol for device certificates employing HTTP over TLS for its message transfer.
 BRSKI-AE is a variant using alternative enrollment protocols with authenticated self-contained objects for device certificate enrollment.
 <!--